Interleukin 18: Function

-IL-18 belongs to the IL-1 superfamily and is produced mainly by macrophages but also other cell types, stimulates various cell types and has pleiotropic functions.
+IL-18 belongs to the IL-1 superfamily and is produced mainly by macrophages but also by other cell types, stimulates various cell types and has pleiotropic functions.
 IL-18 is a proinflammatory cytokine that facilitates type 1 responses.
 Together with IL-12, it induces cell-mediated immunity following infection with microbial products like lipopolysaccharide (LPS).
-IL-18 in combination with IL12 acts on CD4, CD8 T cells and NK cells to induce IFNγ production, type II interferon that plays an important role in activating the macrophages or other cells.
-The combination of this IL-18 and IL-12 has been shown to inhibit IL-4 dependent IgE and IgG1 production and enhance IgG2a production in B cells.
+IL-18 in combination with IL-12 acts on CD4, CD8 T cells and NK cells to induce IFNγ production, a type II interferon that plays an important role in activating macrophages and other cells.
+The combination of IL-18 and IL-12 has been shown to inhibit IL-4 dependent IgE and IgG1 production and enhance IgG2a production in B cells.
 Importantly, without IL-12 or IL-15, IL-18 does not induce IFNγ production, but plays an important role in the differentiation of naive T cells into Th2 cells and stimulates mast cells and basophils to produce IL-4, IL-13, and chemical mediators such as histamine.